 Browser does not support script.

-Nursing degree in the heart of London leading to professional registration as an Adult nurse with the Nursing and Midwifery Council (NMC).
+Study for an adult nursing degree in the heart of London, leading to professional registration as an Adult nurse with the Nursing and Midwifery Council (NMC).
 The programme will equip you with the full range of skills to care for adults in a variety of settings including primary health care, acute medical and/surgical units, accident and emergency, and critical care.